EBIvariation/vcf-validator/README.md

 ```

 ## Build

-We support building in 3 platforms: linux, mac, docker (inside linux without installing dependencies)
+If you would like to use an unreleased version of vcf-validator, you can build it under 3 platforms: Docker (generates Linux binary without installing dependencies), Linux and macOS.
+A statically linked executable will be generated, which means you won't need to install any dependencies to run it.

-### Docker (Static Build)
+### Docker

 The easiest way to build vcf-validator is using the Docker image provided with the source code.
-This will create an executable that can be run in any Linux machine.
+This will create an executable that can be run on any Linux machine.

 1. Install and configure Docker following [their tutorial](https://docs.docker.com/engine/getstarted/).
 2. Create the Docker image: